-The best Xbox One games include everything from lengthy RPGs to frenzied first-person shooters.
+While the new generation of Xbox has arrived, its backward compatibility means it's a great time to check out the best Xbox One games.
 Whether you're looking to put your thumbs through their paces, or simply sink into a game to escape the real world for a while, the Xbox One has something worth playing.
-Whether you’re playing on the comprehensive Xbox One X, or the sleek Xbox One S, there are a ton of games worth playing.
 They range from long, intense, big-budget epics to small, quirky, unique indie fare.

 From more recent titles like Doom Eternal to time-tested classics like The Witcher 3: Wild Hunt, the best Xbox One games appeal to a variety of tastes.
 Better still: Thanks to the Xbox Game Pass, you can download hundreds of different Xbox One, Xbox 360 and original Xbox games for a $10-per-month subscription fee.

 - PS4 vs. Xbox One: Which console is for you?